 It is also often used to determine the effect of advertising.
 For one client, I administered a survey prior to and after running television advertising, we saw a significant increase in awareness after the TV advertising campaign.

 As time went on, the advertising was stopped.
 As we continued to administer the survey, we watched brand awareness significantly decline.
 Senior management began discussing the need for TV advertising.”

 Where, on a scale of 1-10 (with 10 being high) would you rate us on the following attributes?

 Linda Pophal, Strategic Communications: “The most important thing for businesses to know about their brands is how well aligned their *desired* brand attributes are with audience (prospect, customer, employee) perspectives.
 The way we’ve done this is by asking this question.
 We provide a list of desired brand attributes — generally between 5-10, which would include things like “high quality,” “innovation,” “customer service,” etc.

 This type of feedback is very important because, as we all know, companies don’t define their brands — consumers do.
 Knowing how consumers are currently defining your brand, and comparing those perceptions to your desired brand identity, can help you spot opportunities for improvement as well as areas of strength that you can capitalise on through your communications.”

-So there you have it; the 10 burning questions brand managers and business owners want answers to!
+So, there you have it; the 20 burning questions brand managers and business owners want answers to!
 It just goes to show that you don’t have to ask hundreds of questions to get key data for your business.

 This is invaluable information for developing your business strategy and, with an online customer survey, it can be at your fingers in next to no time.

 Want to keep tabs on your brand health?
-Check out the Complete Guide to Brand Tracking:
+Check out our guide to bringing brand tracking in-house: